aijaz/mypi22/prep.md

 # Getting Ready for the Class

 Python runs on most home computers, including those that run macOS, Windows and Linux.
+Please install the software described below and [make the payment for the class](https://buy.stripe.com/fZe9BL6vug0AcaA144) if you haven't done so already.

 ## Windows

 What we need for this class will not run in Windows 10 with S mode.
-You will need to turn off S mode, or get a different computer to run the software that we need.
+If you have Windows 10 with S mode, you will need to turn off S mode, or get a different computer to run the software that we need.

+**Please contact me if you need any help installing this software or have any questions before class starts.**

 1. Open the Microsoft Store App and search for “Python”
 2. You’ll see many results.
 Select “Python 3.10” only.
 It should be free, and from the Python Software Foundation